EU Settlement Scheme Family Permit

 Who is eligible to apply?

-You may be eligible to apply for the EU Settlement Scheme Family Permit if you’re the close family member of an EEA or Swiss national or a qualifying British Citizen.
-An EEA or Swiss National must usually have a ‘pre-settled’ or ‘settled’ status under the EU Settlement Scheme, and they must have been living in the UK on or before 31 December 2020.
+You may be eligible to apply for the EU Settlement Scheme Family Permit if you’re the close family member of an EEA or Swiss national.
+The EEA or Swiss National must usually have a ‘pre-settled’ or ‘settled’ status under the EU Settlement Scheme, and they must have been living in the UK on or before 31 December 2020.
 You can also apply if you’re the ‘close’ family member of an eligible person of Northern Ireland.
 Your family relationship to the person must have commenced on or before 31 December 2020, unless you are a child who was born or adopted on or after this date.

 You can apply for an EU Settlement Program Family Permit to come to the UK if:

-- you’re a close family member of a qualifying British Citizen, an EEA or Swiss citizen or an eligible person of Northern Ireland; and
+- you’re a close family member of an EEA or Swiss citizen or an eligible person of Northern Ireland; and

 - the person you’re joining must be already in the UK or travelling to the UK no later than 6 months from the date you submit your application.